balzss/krater/README.md

 2. Navigate to a release page on `rateyourmusic.com`.
 3. Click "Add to Krater" above the release title.
 It should attempt to extract the data and send it.
 4. Check your `src/lib/releases.ts` file – the new release should be appended.
+5. You can also remove releases with the extension if already added

 ### Manual Data Entry